Unthrottled/ultra-marathon/content/reflections.md

 I enjoy this so much, I do not let anything stop me once I have set my mind to it.
 I have walked through snow storms, massive rain downpours, and ridiculous heat waves.
 Almost nothing will prevent me from participating in one of my favorite activities.
 Something that will stop me will be if I had a long walk the day before.
-I eventually learned I need another hobby, because I cannot walk long distances every day and expect not to abuse my body.
+I eventually learned is that I need another hobby, because I cannot walk long distances every day and expect not to abuse my body.

 That is one of the many reflections I have come across in my journey seeking self actualization.
 Join me as I dive deeper into the more significant findings of my ultramarathon.